Tom Hardy (designer)

-Tom Hardy (born 1946) is an American design strategist, Professor of Design Management at Savannah College of Art and Design (SCAD). and former head of the Corporate IBM Design Program As corporate design advisor to Samsung Electronics (1996-2003) Hardy was instrumental in transforming their brand image from follower to innovation leader by creating a new brand-design ethos: "Balance of Reason & Feeling", and building significant global brand equity through judicious use of design strategy and management.
-While at IBM (1970-1992), he was an award-winning industrial designer and later served as corporate head of the IBM Design Program responsible for worldwide brand-design identity.
-His leadership contributed to the revitalization of IBM's brand image via differentiated design such as the iconic ThinkPad.
+Tom Hardy (born 1946) is an American design strategist, Professor of Design Management at Savannah College of Art and Design (SCAD). and former head of the Corporate IBM Design Program.
+As corporate design advisor to Samsung Electronics (1996–2003) Hardy was instrumental in creating a new brand-design ethos: "Balance of Reason & Feeling", and building global brand equity through use of design strategy and design management.
+While at IBM (1970–1992), he was an award-winning industrial designer and later served as corporate head of the IBM Design Program responsible for worldwide brand-design identity.
+(Note: Multiple sources on his awards:) His leadership contributed to the revitalization of IBM's brand image via differentiated design such as the arguably influential ThinkPad.

 Early life and education

-Hardy's early life was spent in Alabama where he graduated from Hueytown High School in 1964 and pursued his undergraduate education in industrial design at Auburn University (1964–1970) under Eva Pfeil (German) and Walter Schaer (Swiss), former students at the famed Ulm School of Design in Germany.
-During his graduate work in the History and Sociology of Technology and Science at Georgia Institute of Technology (1995-1996), he consulted with Georgia Tech to create CoLab, a unique multi-disciplinary innovation laboratory that integrated engineering, marketing and industrial design for industry-sponsored projects.
+Hardy's early life was spent in Alabama, where he graduated from Hueytown High School in 1964 and pursued his undergraduate education in industrial design at Auburn University (1964–1970) under Eva Pfeil (German) and Walter Schaer (Swiss), former students at the Ulm School of Design in Germany.
+During his graduate work in the History and Sociology of Technology and Science at Georgia Institute of Technology (1995–1996), he consulted with Georgia Tech to create CoLab, a multi-disciplinary innovation laboratory that integrated engineering, marketing and industrial design for industry-sponsored projects.